GPSS: History

+Description

+A GPSS simulation is written in an Assembly-style "block diagram language" with many different single-purpose commands ("Blocks") to control the flow of a Transaction, statistics collection, and variables.

+Simulations have Transaction entry points through the GENERATE command, such as a customer walking into a store.
+Then, actions are performed through claiming Facilities/Storage (like a cashier), waiting, saving statistics, etc. Finally, the simulated transaction exits the simulation through the TERMINATE command.
+Each command verb is referred to as a "control".

 Blocks can be facility-oriented (such as machines in a job shop) or transaction-oriented (such parts of work-in-process, signals in electronic components or documents in a bureaucratic procedure).
-GPSS automatically keep track of statistics which brings in fixed form at the end of a simulation as standard report.
-GPSS is one of the oldest language candidate of first object-oriented approach because while transactions are truly instances of model objects, blocks are methods in the modern concept of OOP.
+GPSS automatically keep track of statistics for display on a report.

 Entities can be broadly classified in Resources, Computational entities and Statistical entities.
 Resources, like Facilities and Storages represent limited capacity resources.
 Computational entities, like Ampervariables (variables), Functions and random generators are used to represent the state of Transactions or elements of their environment.
 Statistical entities, like Queues or Tables (histograms) collect statistical information of interest.